BlueBrain/NeuroMorphoVis/README.md

 <figure align="center">
 <img src="docs/artifacts/interface-images/interface.png">
 <figcaption>A screen shot of a neuronal morphology skeleton reconstructed by  NeuroMorphoVis and sketched in the 3D view port of Blender.
-Note that the neurites are tagged with different colors (green for apical dendrite, red for basal dendrites amd blue for the axon) and the soma (in orange) is reconstructed as a realistic three-dimensional profile not as a sphere.</figcaption>
+Note that the neurites are tagged with different colors (green for apical dendrite, red for basal dendrites and blue for the axon) and the soma (in orange) is reconstructed as a realistic three-dimensional profile not as a sphere.</figcaption>
 </figure>

 ### Command Line Options